cardano-foundation/CIPs/CIP-XXXX/README.md

 builtinIntegerToByteString True 5 404 -- => [ 0x00, 0x00, 0x00, 0x01, 0x94 ]
 ```

-We also describe properties that any implementation of `builtinByteString` must
+We also describe properties that any implementation of `builtinIntegerToByteString` must
 have.
 Throughout, `q` is not negative, `p` is positive, `d` is in the closed
 interval $(0, 2^{29} - 1)$, `k` is in the closed interval $(1, 2^{29} - 1)$,
 `0 <= j < k`, and `1 <= r <= 255`.
 We also define `singleton x = consByteString